-YES!
-You don’t need fancy gym equipment to build a booty.
-I believe the best approach to building your glutes at home is a combination of compound strength training exercises and isolated glute exercises without weight.
-I mentioned squats, lunges and deadlifts are compound strength training exercises.
+The best approach to building your glutes at home is a combination of compound strength training exercises and isolated glute exercises without weight.
 Isolated glute exercises (glute bridges, glute stamps and clamshell) require less range of motion.
 These exercises keep constant tension on the glute muscles (specifically working the smaller, stabilizing glute muscles in high rep counts).

-No jumping, no squats, no lunges and no equipment — just you, your mat and 8 minutes of booty-building fire.
+No jumping, no squats, no lunges and no equipment needed in this quick and effective booty workout at home.

 Targets: Gluteus maximus (the largest glute muscles), gluteus medius (side butt muscles or outer glute muscles), obliques and core.